woocommerce/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 # Checkout Block API overview

-This document gives an overview of some of the major architectural components/apis for the checkout block.
-If you haven't already you may also want to read about the [Checkout Flow and Events](../../extensibility/checkout-flow-and-events.md).
+This document gives an overview of some of the major architectural components/APIs for the checkout block.
+If you haven't already, you may also want to read about the [Checkout Flow and Events](../../extensibility/checkout-flow-and-events.md).

 ### Contexts